 The Batwoman we’re reading today is not that Batwoman.

-The current Batwoman, Kate Kane, put on the cowl in Batman’s absence in the aftermath of Infinite Crisis.
-Despite bearing the Bat codename and costume, she is at best a distant cousin in the Bat family, disconnected from both their camaraderie and their drama (though she has forged a connection with Nightwing).
+The current Batwoman, Kate Kane, put on her cowl in Batman’s absence during the aftermath of Infinite Crisis.
+Despite bearing the Bat codename and costume, for her first decade of publishing she was at best a distant cousin in the Bat family, disconnected from both their camaraderie and their drama (though she has forged a connection with Nightwing).

 Kate Kane’s history is a twisted mirror of Bruce Wayne’s.
 Like Wayne, she is an estranged aristocrat who experienced childhood tragedy that fractured her family and relationships.
 While Wayne escaped Gotham for his lost years, Kane sought a path in the military before her career was prematurely ended.

 Without her military career, she descends into a party-girl life of solipsism before a brief encounter with Batman shakes her out of it.
-Heroism fills a void for her, and she filled a void for Batman.
+Heroism fills a void for her, and she filled a void in Gotham in Batman’s absence.